JHaertl/traffic-simulation/doc/documentation.md

 ### Vehicles

 Custom vehicle types with custom drivers can be declared in 'vehicle_types.py'.
 Any number of these vehicles can be added to the world.
+Check **Employed traffic models** for an explanation of the driver parameters.

-### Spawner
+### Spawners

 A spawner can be placed anywhere on a road.
 By default the very beginning of the road is chosen.
 All spawners share the same pool of vehicles.